mtvbrianking/laravel-js-routes/readme.md

 });
 ```

-In Javascript; just get the route by name.
+In JavaScript; just get the route by name.

 ```js
 $.ajax({